SahanaSudhakara/Machine-learning-Algorithms/README.md

 ## Using LinearRegression Class:

 1) The LinearRegression class from scikit-learn is imported to create a linear regression model.
-2)In the Linear Regression Class, the model automatically fits the best-fitting line to the data using mathematical techniques, allowing you to visualize the learned relationship between variables.
+2) In the Linear Regression Class, the model automatically fits the best-fitting line to the data using mathematical techniques, allowing you to visualize the learned relationship between variables.

 ## Usage